TrademarkTrademark

 • Terraform local-exec can call a Slack webhook from within your configuration, but it must be added to every workspace, so it is not a best practice at scale.

-• The Scalr Slack app sends run-event notifications and lets users approve runs directly from Slack, configured outside the Terraform files at the environment and workspace level.
+• The Scalr Slack app sends run-event notifications and lets users approve runs directly from Slack, configured outside the Terraform files at the environment and workspace level, and it works the same for Terraform and OpenTofu.

 • Approvals triggered from Slack still require the underlying Scalr IAM permission for the action; Slack does not bypass Scalr's permission model.

 Most DevOps teams already live in Slack, so it makes sense to push operational events there too.
-Whether that's an alarm firing in New Relic or a Terraform apply that just failed, Slack is where people will see it.
-This post walks through the different ways Slack and Terraform fit together.
+Whether that's an alarm firing in New Relic or a Terraform or OpenTofu apply that just failed, Slack is where people will see it.
+This post walks through the different ways Slack and Terraform fit together, and calls out the couple of places where OpenTofu behaves differently.

 The general idea is ChatOps: using a chat tool like Slack or MS Teams to run operational work through external integrations.
 Instead of hunting for status in five different consoles, the relevant information lands in a channel where the team can read it and respond together.

-Here are a few reasons why you may want to integrate Terraform with Slack:
+Here are a few reasons why you may want to integrate Terraform or OpenTofu with Slack:

-3. Approving or Denying Terraform Applies - This is similar to context switching, but being able to approve a Terraform apply directly from Slack makes the team more efficient.
+3. Approve or deny applies from the channel: This is similar to context switching, but being able to approve a Terraform apply directly from Slack makes the team more efficient.
 When you can get a notification that an approval is needed, read the plan output, and act on it all in one place, you cut down on context switching and the whole team can see what's going on.
-Not all methods we talk about below give you the ability to do an approval directly from Slack, but the Scalr option does.
+Not all methods below give you the ability to approve directly from Slack, but the Scalr option does.

 If you are setting up an integration with Slack that does not use a supported Slack app, you'll likely need to create your own app in Slack.
-To do that, you'll need to go to api.slack.com, click on "Your Apps", and then create a new app from scratch.
-For the features and functionality, you'll likely only need to enable "Incoming Webhooks", which will provide you with a webhook URL and a sample curl request:
+To do that, go to api.slack.com, click "Your Apps," and create a new app from scratch.
+For the features and functionality, you'll likely only need to enable "Incoming Webhooks," which will provide you with a webhook URL and a sample curl request:

 curl -X POST -H 'Content-type: application/json' --data '{"text":"Hello, World!"}' YOUR_WEBHOOK_URL_HERE

-The most basic way to integrate Terraform with Slack, without a third party tool, would be to use the Terraform local-exec functionality.
-Using the local-exec option in Terraform allows you to call the Slack webhook URL from within your Terraform configuration to send a message.
+The most basic way to integrate Terraform with Slack, without a third-party tool, is to use Terraform's local-exec functionality.
+The local-exec provisioner calls the Slack webhook URL from within your configuration to send a message.
+This works identically in OpenTofu, since tofu apply uses the same provisioner block syntax as terraform apply:

 resource "null_resource" "example" {